la2050/archive/_projects/2016/restoring-and-reimagining-the-worlds-first-polyphonoptic-sculpture-in-downtown-los-angeles.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/7344404654741-team91.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  The Triforium is a six-story, 60-ton public artwork in Downtown Los Angeles.
-  Its original design was for a polyphonoptic sculpture lighting up in synchrony to music and human movement.
-It was ahead of his time, and never worked as intended.
-We want to retrofit and reimagine the Triforium, replacing its incandescent bulbs with LEDs and a nimble computer system to achieve Joseph Young’s original goals.
-We want to create an app that'll allow people to create compositions for the Triforium to play.
+  The Triforium is a piece of “polyphonoptic” public art in DTLA that was 40 years ahead of its time; we want to restore and retrofit it to achieve the artist's dream of music, community, and wonder.
 project_is_collaboration: 'Yes'
 project_collaborators: '5 Every Day, Tom Explores Los Angeles, Downtown Art Walk, Art Share LA'
 project_areas: